Disability Living Allowance (DLA)

 - during both the day and the night.

-The care component of Disability Living Allowance is for people who are physically or mentally ill or disabled and need help with care, or supervision from someone else.
+The care component of Disability Living Allowance is for those who are physically or mentally ill or disabled and need help with care, or supervision from someone else.

 The Mobility Component

-The mobility component is for people who, for example, can’t walk, or have great difficulty walking or need someone with them when walking outdoors.
+The mobility component has two components and is for those who, for example, can’t walk, or have great difficulty walking or need someone with them when walking outdoors.

 How do I apply for Disability Living Allowance?

 Contact Disability Benefits Helpline if you have any enquiries about your existing Disability Living Allowance claim.

 Where can I get benefits advice?